tanu31195/js-es6/README.md

 #### Equality

-- Strict Equality === (Checks if type and value are equal) Ensures that both values have same type and value `1 === 1 // true`
+- Strict Equality === (Checks if type and value are equal) Ensures that both values have same types and values `1 === 1 // true`
 `'1' === 1 // false`